 Factors to Consider When Selecting Therapy

 Deciding whether a patient should receive factor VIII replacement therapy or emicizumab hinges on a case-by-case discussion between the prescriber and either the patient or the pediatric patient’s parents.
 The first issue to consider in any patient is venous access.
-If any obstruction exists, for instance in children who experience recurrent infection with ports or in overweight, less dexterous adults with deep veins, subcutaneous emicizumab may be preferred.
+If any difficulty exists in accessing the veins, for instance in children who experience recurrent infection with ports or in overweight, less dexterous adults with deep veins, subcutaneous emicizumab may be preferred.

-I often see adults older than 30 years of age who experience severe hemophilia with cyclic bleeding but have no interest in constant IV infusions for prophylaxis.
+I often see adults older than 30 years of age who experience severe hemophilia with cyclic bleeding but have no interest in repeated IV infusions for prophylaxis.
 Approaching this type of patient with a convenient, alternative option could convince someone to adopt full-time prophylaxis with emicizumab.
 Emicizumab is a valuable option for teenagers and young adults where adherence is notoriously difficult.
-Sometimes, it is as simple as a patient forgetting, but typically it is due to the burden of administering factor, which even in the best hands, IV infusion takes at least 10-15 minutes.
-When the requirement for this kind of consistent time and effort impedes adherence, shifting focus to an easily deliverable modality could increase adherence and positively affect prognosis.
+Sometimes, the lack of adherence is as simple as a patient forgetting, but typically it is due to the burden of administering factor, which even in the best hands, IV infusion takes at least 10-15 minutes.
+When the requirement for this kind of consistent time and effort impedes adherence, shifting focus to a more easily deliverable modality could increase adherence and positively affect prognosis.

-Of course, if a patient is not doing well on factor VIII replacement therapy—meaning they experience intermittent bleeding despite consistent adherence—switching to nonfactor therapy would be an appropriate strategy.
+Of course, if a patient is not doing well on factor VIII replacement therapy—meaning they experience intermittent bleeding despite consistent lack of adherence—switching to nonfactor therapy would be an appropriate strategy.
 Even in patients without any of the aforementioned issues, convenience may overshadow their lack of tangible reasons to switch.
 Someone may be adherent with no venous access issues or reported bleeding events, but they desire the simplicity of weekly (or less often) subcutaneous dosing vs typically twice (at least) weekly IV dosing.

 On the Horizon: Emerging Treatment Options for Unmet Needs

 Late-phase trial data are emerging for enhanced factor VIII therapies (BIVV001), anti‑antithrombin molecules (fitusiran), and drugs that block tissue factor pathway inhibitor (concizumab, marstacimab) which will assuming they are all approved offer patients and prescribers a bevy of options that can hopefully meet every need.

-Every therapeutic I have discussed leaves patients still having to think about hemophilia and having to treat hemophilia.
-Being able to get a one‑time treatment that normalizes factor VIII levels and obviates the need for further infusion or injection is the ultimate goal.
+Every therapeutic discussed above still leaves patients with the need to think about and manage their hemophilia.
+Being able to get a one‑time treatment that normalizes factor VIII levels and obviates the need for further infusions of any medication or injection is the ultimate goal.
 Gene therapy approaches aim to provide this functional cure.
 As an example, phase I/II data for valoctocogene roxaparvovec show a correction of factor VIII level that persists through the first year but then slowly declines over ensuing years, with data out to 4 years.
 Whether this downward trend translates to the eventual need for reintroduction of injectable therapy remains to be seen.
 Ultimately, we hope that effective and safe gene therapy options will become available for all patients who would want such a treatment.

-To summarize, in 2-5 years, we will have at our disposal a plethora of treatment options for patients with hemophilia A including better factor VIII products, next-generation nonfactor therapies, and molecules with brand new mechanisms of action.
-Just beyond that, more in the 3-year to 5-year window, we should also have gene therapy.
+To summarize, in 2-5 years, we will have at our disposal a plethora of treatment options for patients with hemophilia A including better factor VIII products, next-generation bispecific antibodies, and molecules with brand new mechanisms of action.
+In addition, I also expect that in the next 2-5 years gene therapy will become commercially available.
 This will enhance our ability as clinicians to tailor therapeutic trajectories based on both patient need and desire.